alvarezmauro/angularJs-spa/README.md

 `bower install` command as above and all our dependencies will be installed for us.
 Neat!

-Technically, `ng-mau` is now ready to go.
+Technically, `ng-spa` is now ready to go.

 However, prior to hacking on your application, you will want to modify the `package.json` file to contain your project's information.
 Do not remove any